philipnye/streamlit_testing/streamlit_testing/pages/dashboard/web_metrics/md/faqs.md

 | 🔢 **Data shown in the dashboard is wrong**<br>E.g. content is allocated to the wrong team or author details are missing/incorrect | Add details [to this document]({{IFG_WEB_ISSUES_FILE_LINK}}) |

 ## Can data in the dashboard change?
 Yes.
 Web traffic numbers and download numbers can be revised upwards in the first 48 hours as Google Analytics (the tool we use to track web metrics) takes 24&ndash;48 hours to fully process web traffic.

 Content metadata - for example which team owns a page, or the last update date for an explainer - can also change where it is changed on the website or more accurate data becomes available to the dashboard.

 ## Is internal traffic included in figures presented in the dashboard?
 Internal traffic is mostly excluded.
 Traffic from office IP addresses is identified as being internal traffic though in some cases traffic may not be caught by these rules, and traffic from staff that is not from an IfG IP addresses (e.g. when accessing the site from home or on a mobile not connected to the office WiFi network) is included in the figures presented in the dashboard.

+## Why is accurate data not available for some periods?
+We do not have accurate data for two periods, as shown in the line charts.
+For a period in late 2023, a problem recording web traffic statistics means we do not have accurate data.
+For a second period in late 2024/early 2025, a change in how Google processed web traffic means we do not have accurate.

 ## What does a content type of 'Other' mean?
 This consists of standalone data visualisations, people pages, press releases and 'IfG in the news' pages.